 - Dental disease

-The Maltese was introduced to England in the early 1300s, where upper-class ladies took a fancy to them for their diminutive size.
+The breed was introduced to England in the early 1300s, where upper-class ladies took a fancy to them for their diminutive size.
 However, it was not until the 1877 Westminster Kennel Club dog show that the first Maltese was exhibited in the United States.
-The American Kennel Club accepted the Maltese for registration in 1888.
-Since then, the Maltese has steadily grown in popularity and is one of the most coveted toy breeds today.
+The American Kennel Club accepted the breed for registration in 1888.
+Since then, it has steadily grown in popularity and is one of the most coveted toy breeds today.

 National Clubs and/or Organizations